Design Standards

 Layout - The design uses a flexible layout, built to optimize viewing for the vast majority of visitors.
 The layout will accommodate any screen resolution, mobile or tablet device.

-Multimedia - When available, the transcripts of audio and video description are linked with the file.
+Multimedia - When available, audio and video transcripts are linked with the file.
 Videos are provided using an HTML5 player allowing media to be viewed on iPhone and iPad devices.

 Hypertext Links - Text is specifically chosen to make sense when read out of context, so all users know where they are going when they select a link.

-Accessibility Validation - Our design work is checked using tools, checklists, and guidelines at http://www.w3.org/TR/WCAG.
+Accessibility Validation - Our design work is checked using tools, checklists and guidelines provided by the World Wide Web Consortium.